jmmv-forestry/website/_drafts/_posts/looking-to-replace-jekyll.md

 The problem is I'm still not happy with Jekyll after having discovered Hugo.
 I played significantly with Hugo over the last two days, trying to migrate the full site, and still haven't gone anywhere.
 But I like the experience so far: it is super-fast; the workspace contents feel better thought-out (those underscore prefixes in Jekyll drive me nuts); and it's written in a language that I know and enjoy, which means I can dive into its internals if I need to.

 So I don't know.
 I'll keep playing with Hugo.
-I think Hugo+Forestry can be a great combination if I manage to set up the site the way I like.
+I think Hugo+Forestry can be a great combination if I manage to set up the site the way I like, but it's still lacking.
+The little details get in the way of painless posting.